laninsky/reference_aligning_to_established_loci/README.md

 # Reference_aligning_to_established_loci

-Starting with the *.alleles file produced by pyRAD, (1) produces one fasta file per locus containing all the alleles present for each sample at that locus; (2) pulls one allele from each locus file for the species/samples you are interested in to act as a reference and stores these in a single fasta file; (3) carries out a reference-based alignment using bwa, gatk, samtools and picard using these reference loci; (4) generates a summary of the data and SNP files for downstream use using code similar to that found in: https://github.com/laninsky/pyRAD_alleles_into_structure; (5) combines these alleles for your new samples with the previous samples from step #2; (6) aligns the alleles for your new samples with your previous samples using MAFFT; (7) pulls out the SNPs from each locus for each of your fasta files; (8) filters these SNPs by lineages you require to be present/missing data to just one SNP per locus; and finally (9) (optional) further filters the SNPs for your reference-aligned samples to meet a minimum depth requirement.
+Starting with the *.alleles file produced by ipyrad, (1) produces one fasta file per locus containing all the alleles present for each sample at that locus; (2) pulls one allele from each locus file for the species/samples you are interested in to act as a reference and stores these in a single fasta file; (3) carries out a reference-based alignment using bwa, gatk, samtools and picard using these reference loci; (4) generates a summary of the data and SNP files for downstream use using code similar to that found in: https://github.com/laninsky/pyRAD_alleles_into_structure; (5) combines these alleles for your new samples with the previous samples from step #2; (6) aligns the alleles for your new samples with your previous samples using MAFFT; (7) pulls out the SNPs from each locus for each of your fasta files; (8) filters these SNPs by lineages you require to be present/missing data to just one SNP per locus; and finally (9) (optional) further filters the SNPs for your reference-aligned samples to meet a minimum depth requirement.

 The phase_everyone folder is a little different in that it assumes you are reference-aligning samples to their own reference (e.g. aligning reads from Sample_A to loci derived from Sample_A in order to phase them), and doing this for all samples in the dataset (rather than the instructions in this README, where you are aliging Sample_B to loci derived from Sample_A and then adding Sample_A's phased loci to your dataset).